indico/indico/docs/source/config/settings.rst

 .. data:: EMAIL_BACKEND

-    Qualified name for the email back-end which will handle emails.
+    Qualified import name for the email sending backend.
+It can be set to any email backend compatible with Django Mail.

     Default: ``'indico.vendor.django_mail.backends.smtp.EmailBackend'``